It didn’t matter if my houseplants were air purifying or not, I used to kill them.

 - Check the tag.
 This is so simple but I can’t count the number of times I’ve thrown a tag away.
 Check the damn thing!
 It will tell you how much light the plant needs, where to put it, the name of the plant etc. Do what it says and you’ll be fine.

 - AlWAYS have drainage holes.
 I know there are pretty plant pots out there that don’t have drainage holes, but please, don’t buy them unless you put a plastic pot WITH drainage holes inside the pretty one.
 Almost every houseplant doesn’t like sitting in water, it absolutely needs to drain away.
 This tip will save you if you overwater your houseplants – which is very easy to do.

 - Water less than you think.
 Most houseplants only need lots of water in the summer, it’s so important that you don’t overwater your plants (especially succulents and cacti).
 This is the number one killer.
 To make sure, stick your finger in the top inch of soil, if it’s moist, don’t water.

 - Give your plants some food.
 When plants are outside, they get nutrients from a massive expanse of naturally occurring organisms in the soil.
 Your houseplants live in a pot, the soil will likely not change unless you change it.
 So, they need a little food to keep them growing.
-Just search houseplant fertiliser on Google and it will give you instructions and where to buy.
+Here’s what I use:

 - Don’t let your plants get too cold.
 Keeping your plants by windows is a good idea if they like the light, but windows can get pretty cold in winter.
 Don’t let your plants touch the glass and if you have to open a window when it’s cold, move your plants away so they don’t go into shock.